Bob Burnquist: Bob Burnquist's Dreamland

 Burnquist's home in Vista, California is home to his private skate park, Dreamland.
 The first build in his backyard skate park was a Wooden Vert Bowl (which was later concreted).
-This was followed by a metal full pipe, a loop with an opening gap in the roof (built for King of Skate 2002)) and a corkscrew.
+This was followed by a metal full pipe, a loop with an opening gap in the roof (built for King of Skate 2002) and a corkscrew.

 The Vert Bowl has been skated by dozens of skateboarders, including Colin McKay, Tony Hawk, Rune Glifberg, Bucky Lasek, and Lincoln Ueda, and has been featured in hundreds of magazines and videos, including Tony Hawk's Trick Tips and Thrasher Magazine.

 The biggest build on the site is the Megaramp.
 Burnquist's Megaramp is one of the world's few permanent Mega Ramps.
-The ramp is made up of a 50–70 foot gap jump, followed straight away by a 30 foot quarterpipe.
+The ramp is made up of a 50–70 foot gap jump, followed straight away by a 30-foot quarterpipe.
 Burnquist opens the ramp to other professionals to enable them to train for Mega ramp competitions and to help advance the progress of tricks on the Mega Ramp.
 Skateboarders such as Elliot Sloan, Danny Way and Jake Brown have all made use of the ramp.

 The latest major addition to the park was a hip ramp built at a 90° angle to the quarter pipe section of the Mega Ramp.
 This addition was built in 2013 as part of the filming of Burnquist's video Dreamland.

 In 2013, Burnquist, alongside his sponsor Oakley, released a major video part titled Oakley's-Bob Burnquist's "Dreamland".
 The video is all filmed within the Dreamland compound.

 Media

 In 1994, Burnquist appeared in a short clip talking about the effects of gravity on the second episode (aptly titled "Gravity") of the first season of Bill Nye the Science Guy.

-Burnquist has been featured in the video game, Tony Hawk's Pro Skater, and has appeared in every game in the Tony Hawk series up to Tony Hawk's Proving Ground, with the exception of Pro Skater 3, due to a result of his appearance in another skateboarding game, ESPN X Games Skateboarding, during that time.
+Burnquist has been featured in the video game, Tony Hawk's Pro Skater, and has appeared in every game in the Tony Hawk's series up to Proving Ground, with the exception of Pro Skater 3, due to a result of his appearance in another skateboarding game, ESPN X Games Skateboarding, during that time.

 In 2004, Burnquist made a guest appearance as himself on the popular TV series, Kim Possible.
 Burnquist was also featured in a commercial for Aero chocolate bars.
 He also made a brief cameo in the 2003 skateboarding film Grind.

 In 2013, Burnquist appeared as himself on season 2, episode 4 of Stan Lee's Superhumans.

-Personal life
+Burnquist served as a pundit for TV Globo's coverage of the skateboarding events in the 2020 Summer Olympics.